git-developer/mqmgateway/README.md

         register_type: input

-  This declaration do not create a poll group, but allows to construct MQTT topic data from diffrent slaves, even on diffrent modbus networks.
+  This declaration do not create a poll group, but allows to construct MQTT topic data from different slaves, even on different modbus networks.
 On exception is if there are poll groups defined in modbus section, that overlaps state register definitions.
 In this case data is polled using poll group.

   * **refresh**